 Like all Australian cities, Adelaide is a very safe place.
 Petty crime, though not completely absent, is uncommon.
 While serious crimes, like murder, are practically unheard of.

 Adelaide does see an uptick in crime at night.
 Robberies and muggings usually occur in the dimly lit parklands where there are no cameras or police around.
 When walking in Adelaide at night, be sure to avoid areas that are away from the public eye or devoid of security.
-Be sure to refer to our guide on travel safety for some extra tips on backpacking Adelaide securely.

 Mother nature will probably be your biggest nemesis while backpacking in Adelaide.
 Between some nasty wildlife, which is rarely encountered, and sometimes dangerous weather, you’ll have to prepare to battle the elements more than the natives.